netverify/netverify.github.io/_posts/2024-09-29-network-change-verification-even-for-networks-without-specifications.md

 ```
 The first occurrence of *a1* is called the "zone" (or area of interest) of a change.
 Zones are sets of paths through the network.
 They are specified using regular expressions.
 The command after the colon is a traffic modifier.
 In this case, the modifier states that traffic running through *a1* should instead run through *a2*.

 If we would like to say that some part of the network does not change, that is easy too.
 Here is a specification that says all paths (regular expression *.\** ) stay the same (the *preserve* modifier).
-Sometimes engineers will re-factor a configuration; a specification like this checks that they did not accidentally change the network forwarding.
+Sometimes engineers will re-factor a configuration; a specification like this checks that they did not accidentally change network forwarding paths.

 ```
 spec nochange = { .* : preserve }